battlecode/battlecode-server-2017/specs.md

     * More meaningful game over messages.
     * Changes to some of the maps (notably, onetower only has one tower now).
     * You can no longer steal supply from other units.
+* 1.0.2 (1/?/2014) - Engine bug fixes, client improvements, and small specs clarifications.
+    * HashSet, TreeSet, and other java.util classes work properly now.
+    * Client replays tell you more information about who won.
+    * A few additional methods now have a fixed Bytecode cost (in Math, String, StringBuffer, and StringBuilder).